zThundy/esx_dispatch/README.md

 If you need help or you just want more cool resources, join my discord: https://www.discord.gg/ZAvKBMt

 # Questions
-Check the config.lua file to informations and tutorials
+Check the config.lua file for informations and tutorials

 # Tutorial
 https://forum.cfx.re/t/esx-free-dispatch-notifications/2436835